Posted in: ApplicationsLast update: 29/07/22

 A coupon is an image with a message that you give to users when they take part in a promotion.
 The coupon can then be redeemed for a discount or gift at specified points of sale.
 Coupons are very visual, in the form of flyers, cut-out-and-keep coupons, PDFs, or images to share on social media.
 And they don’t necessarily include a promotional code.

-In contrast, a promo code refers to the specific, verifiable alphanumeric code which users can redeem for a discount, deal or free gift.
-The question is, if you can use coupons to advertize a promotion, why use codes at all?
+In contrast, a promo code refers to the specific, verifiable alphanumeric code which users can redeem for a discount, deal, or free gift.
+The question is, if you can use coupons to advertise a promotion, why use codes at all?

 Codes are invaluable if you need to limit the participants in a promotion, or only share it with specific users.
 Using codes protects you from bad actors who reuse, copy or tamper with coupons.
 They’re also lightweight and adaptable for many different formats.
 For this reason, promotional codes are very popular in e-commerce.
-Usually, customers are asked to enter codes just before check-out, and platforms such as Prestashop and Magento offer tools to create promotional codes.
+Usually, customers are asked to enter codes just before check-out, and brands get a chance to increase customer loyalty and create life-long customers.

 Finally, promotional codes are traceable.
 Read on below to find out why that’s so important for your marketing strategy and ROI.